SHLIM1103/SpringMVC-01/target/classes/com/example/demo/mybatis.md

     AND author_name like #{member.name}
   </if>
 </select>

 <select id="findActiveBlogLike" resultType="Blog">

-  SELECT * FROM BLOG WHERE state = 'ACTIVE'
+  SELECT * FROM BLOG WHERE state = ‘ACTIVE’
   <choose>
     <when test="title != null">
       AND title like #{title}